-Doris Wu graduated from the Master of Finance in 2016.
+Doris Wu graduated from the Master of Management (Finance) in 2015.
 Now, she works as an Analyst at Culture Amp, a Melbourne startup that’s gone global.

 Doris completed her undergraduate studies at the Shanghai University of Finance and Economics.
 When it came time for her to look at options for postgraduate study, she decided she wanted to go overseas, initially looking at options in both Australia and the United States.